 This section shall be construed to apply to all leases for oil or gas heretofore entered into.

 HISTORY: 1977 Act No. 179, Part 1, Section 19; 1993 Act No. 181, Section 1236.

 SECTION 48-43-390.
 Lease of state lands for drilling for and producing oil and gas; permits to construct deep water port facilities.

 (C) Any lease executed pursuant to this section shall be for a term of no more than five years unless substantial drilling operations have been commenced on the property in which case the lease shall be extended from year to year so long as substantial drilling operations continue unless the well drilled upon the leased property becomes a producing well, in which case the lease shall be extended from year to year for as long as production continues or the leased property has a known capacity to produce oil or gas and the production has been discontinued with the prior approval of the department under such terms as the department has prescribed.
 The leases granted pursuant to this section shall include no more than two thousand five hundred acres (1,000 hectares) but a person is not prohibited from holding a leasehold interest in more than two thousand five hundred acres (1,000 hectares) under two or more leases.
-The leases shall be granted under such terms and conditions as the board shall deem to be in the best interest of the citizens of the State.
+The leases shall be granted under such terms and conditions as the authority shall deem to be in the best interest of the citizens of the State.
 However, no lease shall provide for a lesser royalty than one-sixth of the oil and gas produced from the leased property or one-sixth of the monetary value of such oil and gas at the wellhead.